 Mowing is a necessity, of course, when it comes to having a beautiful lawn.
-But many homeowners are unsure how often to mow.
+But many homeowners wonder, how often should you mow your lawn?
 Mow your lawn too often, and the lawn looks bare and scalped.
 Mow too infrequently, and the lawn looks overgrown and messy.
 Not to mention the possibility of weeds taking over an overgrown lawn – mowing does not just keep your lawn looking tidy; it can also keep your lawn healthy.
 In addition, since mowing cuts the top part of the grass — the oldest part – it can help show off the youngest and freshest part of your lawn.
 You may have heard of the ‘one-third rule’ in reference to lawn mowing.
 This rule says that you should never remove more than one-third of the leaf blade during any one lawn mowing.
 For example, if you are maintaining Kentucky Bluegrass at 3 inches mow the lawn when it grows to slightly more than 4 inches.

 However, there is no one size fits all schedule when it comes to mowing your lawn, which can complicate things.
-Here are some of the lawn mowing tips you need to consider when it comes to how often to mow your lawn:
+So, how often should you mow your lawn?
+Here are the most useful lawn mowing tips you need to consider to keep your lawn beautiful and healthy.

 Time of year